karthikakurup13/Face-Recognition/Introduction.md

 ### What is Git?
    Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
-Git was created by  ‎Linus Torvalds, the person who designed linux operating system.
+Git was created by  ‎Linus Torvalds, the person who designed the Linux operating system.
 ## Version Control System
    A version Control system is a system which maintains different versions of your project when we work in a team or as an individual.
 As the project progresses, new features get added to it.
 It maintains all your different versions of your project for you and you can rollback to any version you want without causing any trouble for maintaining different versions by giving serial names of your choice.
 # Distributed Version Control System: